 The curls have a medium wavy texture and a beautiful S shape.
 They are surely frizzy, but very easy to model with a spritz of salt spray.
 Usually, hair is medium thick.

 The most magnificent well-defined S-shaped waves are type 2C.
-The waves begin close to the crown and continue downward, maybe forming loose curls.
+The waves begin close to the crown and continue downward, forming loose curls.
 Such hair is usually coarse, voluminous, and thick.
 Very difficult to style.

 Tips To Protect Wavy Hair

 Search the market for shampoos and conditioners intended to moisturize and hydrate hair.
-Weekly use a moisturizing hair mask to help lock in hydration and reduce frizz. nowadays many lightweight mousses are available which along moisture contain anti-humidity ingredients
+Weekly use a moisturizing hair mask to help lock in hydration and reduce frizz. nowadays many lightweight mousses are available which along moisture contain anti-humidity ingredients.

-for beautiful wavy hair, a layered haircut will provide good volume.
+For beautiful wavy hair, a layered haircut will provide good volume.
 For thicker textured wavy hair, longer lengths will keep waves calmer.
 The shorter the length, the curlier your hair appears because there is less length to weigh it down.